 A bunch of horses made the greatest 9/11 tribute of all time in this Budweiser commercial.

-Though it only aired once, during Super Bowl XXXVI on February 3, 2002, this Budweiser commercial has never been forgotten for the beautiful statements it makes about patriotism, unity, and the American spirit in the wake of the terrorist attacks on the World Trade Center on September 11th.
+Though it only aired once, during Super Bowl XXXVI on February 3, 2002, this Budweiser 9/11 commercial has never been forgotten for the beautiful statement it makes about patriotism, unity, and the American spirit in the wake of the terrorist attacks on the World Trade Center on September 11th.

-And who better to make that statement than true American icons the Budweiser Clydesdales?
+Who better to make that statement than true American icons, the Budweiser Clydesdales?

 "We had a helicopter going over the Brooklyn Bridge.
 Mayor Giuliani let us into the city - the only film company of any sort right after 9-11," Lachky said.
 "To actually come into air space with our helicopter to film the Clydesdale... the hitch coming into Battery Park and it was amazing... just amazing."

-The original commercial can be viewed here on YouTube, but Budweiser did air an updated version of the commercial for the tenth anniversary of the attacks on September 11, 2011.
+The original commercial can be viewed here on YouTube, but Budweiser did air an updated version of the commercial with the iconic Clydesdales for the 10th anniversary of the attacks on September 11, 2011.

-No matter how difficult the commercial was to film, the finished product was clearly worth all the obstacles.
+No matter how complex the commercial was to film, the finished product was clearly worth all the obstacles.

-The brewing company may have moved mountains to get this produced, but we are so glad they did, giving us a trending commercial that became timeless.
+The brewing company may have moved mountains to get this super bowl ad produced, but we are so glad they did, giving us a trending commercial that became timeless.